adamallo/ITHE/README.md

 - *ITHE_SUBMIT_SED*: Command that when executed and piped the job submission command returns the ID of the job
 - *ITHE_SUBMIT_MUL*: Arguments to add to ITHE_SUBMIT_CMD, except the number of threads, which will be appended automatically, when submitting a multithreaded job.
 For example, "-N 1 -n 1 -c " for SLURM
 - *ITHE_SUBMIT_PAR*: Argument to indicate the queue/partition a job should be submitted to.
 For example, "--partition=" for SLURM
-- *ITHE_ARG_DEP*: Argument to indicate the dependencies of a job when it is submitted.
+- *ITHE_SUBMIT_DEP*: Argument to indicate the dependencies of a job when it is submitted.
 For example, "--dependency=afterok" for SLURM (or a different condition)
-- *ITHE_ARG_SEP*: Argument that separates job_ids when indicating dependencies, ":" for SLURM.
+- *ITHE_SUBMIT_SEP*: Argument that separates job_ids when indicating dependencies, ":" for SLURM.
 - *ITHE_MAX_TIME*: Argument to indicate the maximum time that can be allocated to a job.
 This will only be used for time-consuming steps of the pipeline.
 We recomend to set this parameter only if the user will be using ITHE to carry out parameter optimization.
 Example, "-t 4-00:00" to allocate four days in SLURM.
 - *ITHE_MAX_MEM*: Argument to indicate the maximum memory that can be allocated by a job.
 This will only be used by memory-intensive steps of the pipeline.
 We recomend to set this parameter only if the user will be using ITHE to carry out parameter optimization.
 Example, "--mem=16G" to allocate 16GB of RAM in SLURM.
 More than 16GB should not be needed.